pomdtr/smallweb.run/www/docs/guides/secrets.md

-# Secrets
+# Handling Secrets

 Smallweb delegates encryption to [SOPS](https://github.com/getsops/sops).

+Encrypted secrets are stored in a `secrets.enc.env` file at the root of your app dir, or in the `.smallweb` (for global secrets).

-If your app dir contains a `secrets.enc.env` file encrypted with SOPS, Smallweb will automatically decrypt it and inject the secrets it contains as environment variables into your app.
+Smallweb will automatically decrypt the file and inject the secrets as environment variables into your app at runtime.

 ## Usage